Showing Leadership in Your B-School Application

 - Building on success

-Keep in mind, leadership is not just about the titles.
+Keep in mind that leadership is not just about the titles.
 Some candidates try to build their leadership essays around the fact that they were selected for or elected to certain positions where they had a high level of authority and responsibility: editor-in-chief of a college paper, fraternity president, captain of the hockey team, director of product development, V.P. of marketing, etc.

 Don’t worry about coming up with wildly impressive situations, even if you’re applying to the most elite MBA program in the world.
 You can solve more minor problems and still show leadership potential.
 For instance, we advised one younger candidate who was applying to business school with just six months of work experience under her belt.
 Consequently, she had few obvious leadership examples to share.
 But, she had taken it upon herself to overhaul an Excel spreadsheet for the investment bank where she worked.

 To do this, she had to state the problem, come up with a solution, and sell others, including supervisors, on her idea.
 Her improved spreadsheet—containing market information including Treasury rates—saved time, became a tremendous internal resource, and helped the bank communicate better with clients.
 Taking the initiative to change this spreadsheet was what she wrote about in her application.

 If you don’t have obvious career-related stories, you can also mine your extracurricular activities for examples that convey leadership in your b-school application.
 Writing about how you started a club, organization, or charitable group will work, too.
 If you have been involved in an activity as a member, think about taking on a leadership role.
 This is your opportunity to demonstrate that you can run a project and motivate a team.

 When it comes to evaluating your application, members of the MBA admissions committee believe your past leadership achievements are the best gauge of your potential for realizing your future ambitions.
 You can’t go wrong if you use your essays to show how you’ve worked to inspire others and bring out the best in them.